North Florida Animal Rescue

-BANGOR, Maine (WABI) - Today in our Pet Of The Week, we meet Orion, a three month old Great Pyrenees Mix from the North Florida Animal Rescue.
+BANGOR, Maine (WABI) - In today's edition of the Pet Of The Week, we meet Ward, a Basset Hound Mix from the North Florida Animal Rescue.

 North Florida Animal Rescue is a group of dedicated volunteers that help rescue animals from local high kill shelters in the Panhandle area of NW Florida.
 The volunteers help network, transport, foster, and take the animals for needed vet services and anything else needed to save the urgent animals.
 They help with the dogs and cats when they have no other place to go.
 We try and don't quit until the animals have found a forever home.